jackbaty/blot-content/Pages/hire-me.md

 I am honest, reliable, and fun to work with.
 I’m serious when I need to be.

-And finally, I have good taste.
-That may seem like a strange thing to end with, but I believe that good taste is critical for doing useful, beautiful, meaningful work.

 Download my resume: **[Jack Baty Resume.pdf](/downloads/Jack-Baty-Resume.pdf)**